dry-needling-img-01

 This is not the case for most patients when performed by an acupuncturist because of the difference of technique.
 The patient will usually feel a mild soreness for no more than 24 hours

-If you or a loved one is considering acupuncture, acupressure, dry needling or trigger point releases to help ease chronic pain or deal with symptoms of chronic conditions or diseases,
+If you or a loved one is considering acupuncture, acupressure, medical massage, dry needling or trigger point releases to help ease chronic pain or deal with symptoms of chronic conditions or diseases,

 Please call our office at